 How hard is it to swim the Channel as part of a relay?

-And what advice would you give something thinking about doing a Channel relay?
+And what advice would you give someone thinking about doing a Channel relay?
 We spoke with Louise Campbell, a partner with Moore Barlow LLP and a member of the Aspire Eagles, who crossed the English Channel as a team of five in 2023

 What was the spark that started the adventure?